privatepart/partybutton.papercorp.org/README.md

   - `message`: the logout button message
   - `style`: a JSON object describing the stylesheet for the logout button
 - `host`: (optional) the privateparty server host ONLY in case it's cross origin.
+- `payload`: (optional) pass custom payload to the privateparty server for auth
+- `walletconnect`: (optional) support mobile wallets with [walletconnect](https://docs.walletconnect.com/quick-start/dapps/web3-provider).
+Go to [Infura](https://infura.io), create a project, and get its ID, and paste it here.

 ## Examples